punarjit-singh/dwh-testing/README.md

 ```

 #### SITUATION 2: One of our end users didn’t receive the file.
-* Again we should first check in Intermediate DB
+* We should first check in Intermediate DB
 * If present then check logs for second ETL process
 * If not than go to primary source
 * Check Logs for stages in descending order